-In September 2020, Phase 1B (consisting of the project's central and western parcels) was acquired fee simple from Alico, Inc. The acquisition contained 10,702.03 acres and was purchased at a cost of \$28,500,000.00.
-These parcels will be managed by the Florida Fish and Wildlife Conservation Commission as part of Okaloacoochee Slough Wildlife Management Area.
+In September 2020, Phase 1B (consisting of the project's central and western parcels) was acquired fee simple from Alico, Inc. The acquisition contained 10,702.03 acres and was purchased at a cost of

+\$28,500,000.
+These parcels will be managed by the Florida Fish and Wildlife Conservation Commission (FWC) as part of OSWMA.

-In 2021, DEP acquired 7,355.86 acres fee simple from Alico, Inc. It will be managed by the Florida Fish and Wildlife Conservation Commission as part of Okaloacoochee Slough Wildlife Management Area.
+In 2021, the Department of Environmental Protection (DEP) acquired 7,355.86 acres fee simple from Alico, Inc. It will be managed by FWC as part of OSWMA.